kylpo/react-playbook/deep-dives/wip-shouldComponentUpdate.md

 When Dan Abramov tweeted ["PSA: React.PureComponent can make your app slower if you use it everywhere."](https://twitter.com/dan_abramov/status/820668074223353858), he was referring to `PureComponent`'s `shouldComponentUpdate()` executing code for each update.
 If a component is re-rendered more often that it is prevented, then it is wastefully executing that code.
 As mentioned in the intro, this'll happen when passing in new objects, arrays, and functions, but there is another case...

 ### Exploring `shouldComponentUpdate` and `children`
+Let's start with some controls.
 Given this page, what do we expect to see in console?
 ```jsx
 const Div = (props) => {
   console.log('Div Render');